rejyoung/s3-file-manager/README.md

 ```

 **Arguments:**

 - `filesPaths` - An array of local file paths to be uploaded.
 - `options` *(optional)* - An object of type `UploadOptions`.
 May include:
   - `prefix` *(optional)* - Path to the folder (prefix) where the files should be added.
 If omitted, files will be uploaded to the root of the storage bucket.
   - `spanOptions` *(optional)* - Tracing options (used only with `withSpan`; [learn more](#4-logging-and-tracing)).

 **Returns:**
 A promise resolving to an object of type `UploadFilesReturnType` with:

 - `filePaths` - An array of strings representing the complete file paths for each successfully uploaded file.
 - `skippedFiles` - An array containing the names of all files whose uploads failed.

 > This method reads local files from disk and automatically constructs the appropriate file buffer or readable stream for each based on its size, preparing it for upload to the storage bucket.
-If the upload of a particular file fails, the method will not throw an error.
-Instead, the names of all files that failed to upload are returned.
+If a file fails to upload, the method will not throw an error; instead, it returns the names of all files that failed.

 ### Download Methods

 #### `getStream()`

 ```ts
 const stream = await fm.getStream(
     "data-dumps/user-activity-10-23-2025.csv"